A. Military Leave

 An employee ordered to uniform service, upon presentment of military orders to the employee’s immediate supervisor, shall fill out a Request for Leave form and be placed on military leave.
 While on military leave, the employee is entitled to reemployment without loss of leave, seniority, or rate of pay pursuant to provisions of this policy.

-- Additionally, while on military leave, employees shall receive up to 10 working days of paid leave in a federal fiscal year.
+- Additionally, while on military leave, employees shall receive up to 21 calendar days of paid leave in a federal fiscal year (21 calendar days equate to 15 working days based on UofL's five day workweek).
 All other military leave shall be unpaid.
 However, at the employee’s option, the employee may request use of annual leave in order to remain in pay status.
 However, an employee may not be required to use annual leave

 - While on military leave, an employee may request to use any annual leave, sick leave, or other leave with pay accrued by the person before the start of military leave